Skip to content

 Data handling

-• Data residency — all processing and storage in GCP northamerica-northeast1 (Montréal, Canada)
+• Data residency — all processing and storage in GCP northamerica-northeast1 (Montreal, Quebec, Canada)

 • Encryption at rest — AES-256 via Google-managed encryption keys